You are watching a preview. Go Premium to access the full video: Overview of the bony and membranous structures of the labyrinth.

 Now that we've looked at the membranous and bony structures of the labyrinth, let's move on to look at the nerves that are located in this part of the inner ear.
 The cochlear nerve is the branch of the vestibulocochlear nerve that caries the auditory sensory information from the cochlea directly to the brain.
 The cochlear nerve enters the base of the cochlea and is connected with specific receptors of the spiral organ of Corti.
 The vestibular nerve is the other part of the vestibulocochlear nerve.
 It carries spacial information from the semicircular canals and the vestibule to the brain.
 The vestibular nerve particularly transmits sensory information from vestibular hair cells found on the utricle, saccule and the semicircular canals via the vestibular ganglion.

-After branching off from the eighth cranial nerve, the vestibular division branches again giving off a superior and inferior division, each with their own vestibular ganglion.
+The vestibular ganglion is situated at the floor of the internal acoustic meatus.
+It contains the cell bodies of bipolar neurons associated with the vestibular nerve whose peripheral processes form synapses with the hair cells of the vestibular sensory organ.
 The vestibular ganglion is situated at the floor of the internal acoustic meatus.
 It contains bipolar neurons associated with the vestibular nerve whose peripheral processes form synapses with the hair cells of the vestibular sensory organ.
 The superior part of the vestibular ganglion supplies the utricle, the anterior part of the saccule, the anterior semicircular canal, and the lateral semicircular canal.
 Whereas, the inferior vestibular ganglion supplies the posterior semicircular canal and part of the saccule.